Accedo-Global-Solutions/accedo-control-sdk-js/README.md

   * Run `yarn` (you should have yarn installed globally)
   * Develop !
   * Before pushing, remember to:
-    - generate updated UMD and ES6 bundles (`npm run build`)
+    - generate updated UMD and ES6 bundles (`yarn run build`)
-    - add tests and check they all pass (`npm test`)
+    - add tests and check they all pass (`yarn test`)
-    - add examples and check they all work (`npm run example`)
+    - add examples and check they all work (`node example-node.js`)
-    - document any public API with JSDoc comments and generate the new doc (`npm run doc`)
+    - document any public API with JSDoc comments and generate the new doc (`yarn run doc`)

 ### Testing code in the browser

-Make sure to build as mentionned above, then open the `sample.html` file in your browser.
+Make sure to build as mentioned above, then open the `example-browser.html` file in your browser.

-On an OSX shell, you can use `open sample.html`.
+On an OSX shell, you can use `open example-browser.html`.
 To serve it on a local web server, you can use `php -S localhost:9000` or `python -m SimpleHTTPServer 9000` if you have php or python binaries available on your path.
 Other options include Apache, Nginx, and Node-based servers such as [`http-server`](https://www.npmjs.com/package/http-server) or [`static-server`](https://www.npmjs.com/package/static-server).